 The force slammed into Brook, throwing her back violently from the ruins.
 Her body flew over the wall, a sharp edge tearing her dress further apart.
 She landed with a thud.

 Linsan gasped but she didn’t lower her bow.

-Around them, the forest had grown even more silent.
+Around them, the forest was deathly silent.

 Brook stood up, her arms covered in dirt and blood.
 “What did you do?”
 Looking around, she bent over and picked up a large rock.
 With a grunt, she threw it at Linsan.

 Moving reflexively, Linsan didn’t dodge it.
 She felt the tone before she played it, a single sharp note.
 It ran out from her violin, drawn by her bow.

 The air rippled around her as something shot out, spearing the rock and knocking it aside.

 Linsan glared at Brook.
 “Leave my father alone!”